adacersos/INFO-535/README.md

    - Despite the inherent challenges in predicting stock prices accurately, the model demonstrated an ability to identify the general direction of stock price movements
    - MSE was substantially higher for certain stocks which could be attributed to randomness or a higher volatility in the stock

-# Restaurant Star Ratings Predictor
+# Case 2: Restaurant Star Ratings Predictor

 - **Timeline:** January 2024 - February 2024
 - **Creator:** Adam Cersosimo